To understand the allure of experiential marketing, ask yourself why people pay hundreds or even thousands of dollar to attend live events.

 Whatever form the pop-up experience takes, the goal is the same – to enhance the experience of the customers and build a deeper connection.

 The organizations who’ll benefit the most from pop-up shops et al. are those that don’t normally have a physical presence or one that’s limited.
-For example an online-only retailer or a retailer that only operates out of one location.
+For example, an online-only retailer or a retailer that only operates out of one location.

 Conversely, an artist would be able to use a popup exhibition or concert to connect with fans and spread their message.
+Take advantage of SMS marketing campaigns, email marketing, and other digital media to build anticipation for your event.

 Jay Z performed at a type of popup concert for his music video Picasso Baby.